James-E-A/pypqc/SECURITY.md

 * Falcon: https://falcon-sign.info/falcon.pdf#:~:text=Zhang-,falcon,ens%2Efr

-If upstream has already issued an update, but we have not included it, please open a ticket on the issue tracker about that.
+If upstream has already issued an update, but we have not included it, please open a ticket on our issue tracker about that.

 ### Vulnerabilities in the bindings

-If the vulnerability is *not* with the actual algorithms, but with our Python bindings, please open a ticket on the issue tracker about that.
+If the vulnerability is *not* with the actual algorithms, but with our Python bindings, please open a ticket on our issue tracker about that.

 ## Reporting a Supply-Chain Compromise